kjolley/BIGSdb_documentation/administration.rst

 must be represented by a single contig.

 From the curator's main page, you need to do a query to find the isolate that you will base your numbering on.
-Click 'isolate query' to take you to a standard query form.
+Click the isolate 'Edit' button to take you to a standard query form.

 .. image:: /images/administration/genome_positions.png